trizzi/accoride-sample-project/README.md

     └── .env               # Environment variables for backend (Stripe secret key)
 ```

+## TestMode for stripe card payment
+When testing interactively, use a card number, such as 4242 4242 4242 4242.
+Enter the card number in the Dashboard or in any payment form.

+Use a valid future date, such as 12/34.
+Use any three-digit CVC (four digits for American Express cards).
+Use any value you like for other form fields.

 ## Key Technologies
 1. React & MDB React UI Kit
 React handles the component-based architecture for the frontend.